-Gorgeous Signed Limited Edition Lithograph by Hajime Sorayama featuring a stylized nude in bed with golden sheets and snake.
+Gorgeous Signed Limited Edition Lithograph by Hajime Sorayama featuring a stylized nude with golden lasso and snake.

 Fine Art Lithograph professionally printed on Brilliant Art Gloss Paper.

-Print will be shipped in a wide sturdy tube.
+- Shipping: Print will be shipped in a wide tube.

 Look for more impressive artwork from Sorayama, offered in our stores.